-- In the past 10 years, a total of more than $220 million worth of scholarships and financial aid have been offered to Jesuit graduates by colleges and universities throughout the United States.
+In the past 10 years, a total of more than $220 million worth of scholarships and financial aid have been offered to Jesuit graduates by colleges and universities throughout the United States.
 More than 99 percent of Jesuit graduates continue on to four-year colleges.

-- The Class of 2015 included 34 National Merit Semifinalists, one National Achievement Scholar, one National Achievement Outstanding Participant, three National Hispanic Scholars, one National Hispanic Honorable Mention, and 18 Commended Merit Scholars.
+- The Class of 2018 included 35 National Merit Semifinalists, five National Hispanic Scholars, and 19 Commended Merit Scholars.